Cradle to Cradle Pioneers:

 Sustainably managed forests:

-The cradle-to-cradle lifecycle of EcoTensils begins with well managed sustainable FSC/SFI forests, where biodiversity is allowed to thrive, waterways are healthy and CO2 is sequestered. (see our section on FSC/ SFI)
+The cradle-to-cradle lifecycle of EcoTensils begins with well managed forests, where biodiversity is allowed to thrive, waterways are healthy and CO2 is sequestered. (see our section on SFI)

 Supporting well-managed forests:

-By supporting the FSC/SFI, we create greater market demand for certified material.
+By supporting well-managed forests, we create greater market demand for certified material.
 This grows a system that supports healthy, carbon sequestering forests instead of harmful clear cutting.

 Our primary facility has won numerous awards and is engaged in many levels of sustainability practices, from recycling 95% of waste to energy efficiency measures.